SSSP Operations Handbook

 II.
 D. Secretary

 The Secretary serves a one-year term and is nominated by the Board of Directors.
 The Board nominates one or more candidates for the office.
 The membership elects the Secretary in the General Election.
 Traditionally, the Secretary serves for a number of years.
 The primary duties are recording the minutes of the Annual Business Meeting and the meetings of the Board of Directors.
-These minutes must appear in the fall issue of the Social Problems Forum: The SSSP Newsletter.
-The Executive Office will review the unapproved minutes before publication.
+These minutes must appear on the Society’s website.
+The Administrative Officer will review the unapproved minutes before they are posted.
 The Secretary must give due notice of all meetings of the members and of the Board of Directors.
 Additional duties may be assigned by the Board, such as formal correspondence for the Society.
-The Executive Office assists the Secretary in the performance of the duties of the office.
-As compensation for these duties, the Society provides transportation to the meeting, if needed and a complimentary room during the Annual Meeting.
+The Administrative Office assists the Secretary in the performance of the duties of the office.
+The Secretary serves on the Annual Review Committee of the Executive Officer.
+This committee is comprised of the Vice-President (Chair), Secretary, and Chairperson of the Council of the Divisions and conducts an annual review of the Executive Officer between June 1-July 15.
+As compensation for these duties, the Society provides a complimentary hotel room at the SSSP conference hotel during the annual meeting for three nights.

 II.
 E. Treasurer

 The Treasurer serves a one-year term and is nominated by the Board of Directors.
 The Board nominates one or more candidates for the office.
 The membership elects the Treasurer in the General Election.
 Traditionally, the Treasurer serves for a number of years.
 The Treasurer is assigned oversight responsibilities for the funds of the Society and their management and expenditure.
-The Treasurer works closely with the Executive Officer and Administrative Officer in this task.
-The Treasurer supplies the second signature needed on checks and deposit transfers in excess of $1,000.
-As an ex officio, voting member of the Budget, Finance, and Audit Committee, the Treasurer helps to project and revise the budgets and to determine the allocation of reserve funds in various investments.
+The Treasurer works closely with the Executive Officer and the Administrative Officer in this task.
+The Treasurer reviews the purchases journal and approves the expenditures before the Administrative Officer prints the checks.
+This review serves as an appropriate segregation of duties for cash disbursements, considering the Society’s limited personnel available.
+The Treasurer’s signature appears on all checks.
+As the ex-officio, voting member of the Budget, Finance, and Audit Committee, the Treasurer helps to project and revise the budgets and to determine the allocation of reserve funds in various investments.
 The Treasurer reports on the financial condition of the Society to the Board of Directors and to the membership.
-As compensation for these duties, the Society provides a complimentary room during the Annual Meeting.
+As compensation for these duties, the Society provides a complimentary hotel room at the SSSP conference hotel during the annual meeting for four nights.

-The Board of Directors meets at the Annual Meeting and manages the Society’s affairs.
-The Board employs the Executive Officer and Administrative Officer to assist them in managing the Society’s business.
+The Board of Directors meets at the annual meeting and manages the Society’s affairs.
+The Board employs the Executive Officer and the Administrative Officer to assist them in managing the Society’s business.
 The primary responsibility of a Board member is attendance at the Board of Directors meetings.
-The Board must be informed of any issues that come before the Society so they can vote to support courses of action that they believe are in the best interest of the organization and will advance the purpose of the organization as stated in the bylaws.
-Since proxy voting is not done at these meetings, attendance is very important.
-Occasionally, the Board is polled via email on important issues.
+The Board must be informed of any issues that come before the Society so they can vote to support courses of action that they believe are in the best interest of the organization and will advance the purpose of the organization as stated in the By-laws.
+Attendance at board meetings is very important.
+If a board member is unable to attend, he, she, or they can assign their proxy to another board member.
+Regularly, the Board is polled via e-mail on important issues.
 Prompt response is requested.
-Quarterly financial reports are sent to Board members via email for their review.
-Board members must carefully review mailings for the purpose of making informed decisions.
-If clarification is needed, the Executive Office will help.
-(For more information on the Board of Directors, see Section I. C. above.)
+Quarterly financial reports are sent to Board members via e-mail for their review.
+Board members must carefully review the documents for the purpose of making informed decisions.
+If clarification is needed, the Administrative Officer will help.
+(For more information on the Board of Directors, see Section I. C. above).

 II.
 G. Parliamentarian